Brandon Lowe Preview, Player Props: Rays vs. Mariners

-Brandon Lowe -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the mound, on September 8 at 6:40 PM ET.
+The Tampa Bay Rays and Brandon Lowe, who went 0-for-4 last time out, battle Bryan Woo and the Seattle Mariners at Tropicana Field, Saturday at 4:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Mariners.
+He had a hitless performance in his previous game (0-for-4) against the Mariners.

 Brandon Lowe Game Info & Props vs. the Mariners